runphilrun/rainmeter-earth-live/README.md

 ## Settings
 Settings may be changed by commenting/uncommenting chunks of code in `Settings.ini`.
-Currently the only available setting is whether to fetch "natural" color or "enhanced" color images, and the height and width of the image.
+Currently the only available setting is whether to fetch "natural" color or "enhanced" color images.

 ## Plans for future versions
 *  Aesthetically pleasing photoprocessing, such as the processing done by the [@dscovr_epic](https://twitter.com/dscovr_epic?lang=en)